RVCC-IDMX/poem-page-alba02/README.md

 # Simple Web Site
 This website showcases some simple CSS to show text.
-The text is by Cynthia Teeters, and the image provided is by Markus Winkler.
+The poem is by James Jeffrey Roche, and the image provided is by Sander Dewerte.
-This showcases how to use public domain and why it is important to use it.
-While also trying to find content as a web developer and what to use.
-Also it explains the meaning behind the law.
+This showcases the use of a poem in the public domain and it is a simple web page of it.
+This poem cites the owner of the poem while also disppaying a picture that goes along with it.